richstokes/arculator-mac/README.md

 &nbsp;

 Currently compiles, but gives a `SDL_CreateWindowFrom could not be created!
 Error: NSWindow drag regions should only be invalidated on the Main Thread!` error when trying to start the emulator.
 Seems to be something with how MacOS expects graphics threads to be handled.
+There's a workaround for now.